CIS565-Fall-2019/Project5-DirectX-Procedural-Raytracing/README.md

 # Performance Analysis

 Below are some data points after manipulating the recursion depth.
-As you can see, the further we follow the slower our application becomes.
-This is fairly intuitive.
+As you can see, the further we follow the ray slower our application becomes.
+I also did not see any noticeable rendering difference with these increasing recursion depths.

 ![](images/FPS.png)